esolano/block_scheduler/README.txt

 INTRODUCTION
 ------------
-The Block expire module is condition plugin which adds configuartion form in block with publish and expiry dates
+The Block expire module is condition plugin which adds configuration form in block with publish and expiry dates

  * For a full description of the module, visit the project page: